uncertain6/red-horizon-landing-page/README.md

 # Red Horizon

 A concept site for a Mars space-tourism brand.
 No framework, just HTML and CSS, built to look and feel like something SpaceX would actually ship — dark, cinematic, data-driven.
-Not another SaaS landing page.

 ![Red Horizon hero](./preview.png)